launchdarkly/go-server-sdk/README.md

 Contributing
 ------------

-We encourage pull-requests and other contributions from the community.
-We've also published an [SDK contributor's guide](http://docs.launchdarkly.com/docs/sdk-contributors-guide) that provides a detailed explanation of how our SDKs work.
+We encourage pull requests and other contributions from the community.
+Check out our [contributing guidelines](CONTRIBUTING.md) for instructions on how to contribute to this SDK.

 About LaunchDarkly
 -----------